ainsleydev/website/content/posts/optimise-seo.md

 </html>
 ```

 You can see how much easier that is to read.
-Each element describes what it's doing, which isn't just benefical for your
+Each element describes what it's doing, which isn't just beneficial for your
 eyes, but for SEO too.
 [Search engines give more importance](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)
-to keywords inside headings than non-sematics `<div>`'s etc. So it's **extremely** important to keep this in mind when
+to keywords inside headings than non-semantics `<div>`'s etc. So it's **extremely** important to keep this in mind when
-your devving up your next website.
+you're developing your next website.
 Think about what the element is describing before just using another `<div>`.

 ## Linking

 Internal links, boost rankings.
 Google follows links to discover content on websites and to rank this content in the
 SERP's.
 Here's a few tips on linking in your website.

-1. Do not rely on `<div>` or `<span>` or use javascript handlers, crawlers will have problems following the link as well as
+1. Do not rely on `<div>` or `<span>` or use javascript handlers, crawlers will have problems following the link as well
-using an assistive technologies.
+as using assistive technologies.

 ```html
 <!-- Wrong -->